SunTheCourier/Splatoon-2-Meme-Mod/README.md

 If the audio doesn't sound looped properly or doesn't play properly or if text is unreadable, please report it in the [issue tracker](https://github.com/SunTheCourier/Splatoon-2-Meme-ROM-hack/issues).

-Any issue pertaining to install should be sent over to the [Splatoon Modding Hub]( https://discord.gg/5k4msvP).
+Any issue pertaining to install should be sent over to the [Splatoon Modding Hub](https://discord.gg/5k4msvP).

 ## How to Contribute

 Create a fork and edit the files, be as specific as you can when you send a PR!<br>

-Note when editing News: Making sure to keep the mood of the text the same to keep the in game reaction the same.
-(We currently do not know how to edit the reactions in game.)
+You can find more info in [CONTRIBUTING.md](https://github.com/SunTheCourier/Splatoon-2-Meme-Mod/blob/master/CONTRIBUTING.md)

 ## Compiling from source

-Get Builds from https://ci.appveyor.com/project/SunTheCourier/splatoon-2-meme-rom-hack or build it yourself.
+Get Builds from https://ci.appveyor.com/project/SunTheCourier/splatoon-2-meme-mod or build it yourself.

 ### Building it Yourself

 ****1.**** Run ``` git clone https://github.com/SunTheCourier/Splatoon-2-Meme-Mod.git ``` in the terminal.

 ****2.**** Run ``` git clone https://github.com/aboood40091/SARC-Tool.git ``` inside /Splatoon-2-Meme-Mod/.